 The independent study projects that high-value, time-sensitive cargo will generate 35% of the system’s revenue.
 Allowing operators to charge passengers bus fare prices and see a positive return on investment without requiring recurring operational subsidies from the government.

-Environmentally, the study found that implementing a HyperloopTT system would replace 143 million tons of CO2 in the same 25-year period, equivalent to cutting Cleveland’s annual emissions by almost half, removing over one million cars from the road every year or eliminating 14 billion miles driven.
+Environmentally, the study found that implementing a HyperloopTT system would reduce 143 million tons of CO2 in the same 25-year period, equivalent to cutting Cleveland’s annual emissions by almost half, removing over one million cars from the road every year or eliminating 14 billion miles driven.
 Additionally, the HyperloopTT system has the potential to generate more clean energy annually than is required for operation, creating a self-sufficient transportation system that can serve as a resilient source of renewable energy for the region.

 To summarize, HyperloopTT has developed a hyperloop system that is an efficient, economically viable and sustainable mode of transportation that will significantly improve the passenger experience and quality of life for the American people.